pnggroup/libpng/scripts/README.txt

- libpng-config-body.in => used by several makefiles to create libpng-config libpng-config-head.in => used by several makefiles to create libpng-config libpng.pc.in      =>  Used by several makefiles to create libpng.pc pngwin.rc         =>  Used by the visualc6 and visualc71 projects.
- pngwin.def        =>  Used by makefile.os2
+ libpng-config-body.in => used by several makefiles to create libpng-config libpng-config-head.in => used by several makefiles to create libpng-config libpng.pc.in      =>  Used by several makefiles to create libpng.pc pngwin.rc         =>  Used by the visualc71 project. pngwin.def        =>  Used by makefile.os2
  pngwin.dfn        =>  Used to maintain pngwin.def
  SCOPTIONS.ppc     =>  Used with smakefile.ppc